 You can see all the cool features you get at https://github.com/features.

 I hope you liked the way I currently work and you start using it in your own projects.
 GitHub is the easiest way to backup your code online although there are other alternatives such as GitLab and BitBucket.

 Today, we learnt how to create our first repository and how to push your changes online.
-You can contact me if you have other doubts.
+Check out the Git Handbook for a more comprehensive guide.